 This program is made possible by a grant from the Utah Governors’ Office of Outdoor Recreation in cooperation with the Kane County Office of Tourism.
 SVO has designed the program to encourage and facilitate outdoor recreation by people of all ages and levels of experience, including children with parental guidance.
 By providing high quality astronomical equipment on loan (free of charge) with instructions for proper use, SVO enables Kane County residents to enjoy the night sky through direct observation of the planets, constellations and stars from the comfort of their home or other viewing locations they choose.

-Keeping safe during Covid:
+Standard Procedures during Covid:

-- Delivery and pick-up provided by SVO
+- Safe delivery and pick-up are arranged by phone

-- Equipment hand-off takes place outdoors
+- Equipment hand-off takes place outdoors – please wear a mask

 - Support handled by phone or email